Ryland2026/Digital-History-Notebook/README.md

 <h2>Final Thoughts</h2>

-In conclusion the people mentioned were hold key roles in the advancedments in computers which were the stepping stones to what computers are today.
+In conclusion the people mentioned were key roles in the advancedments in computers which were the stepping stones to what computers are today.